Phase-out of polystyrene foam: Phaseout in the United States

 In Hawaii, a de facto ban is in effect after every county enacted polystyrene bans except state-administered Kalawao County.
-Bans in Hawaii County took effect July 2019, followed by Kauai County, Maui County, and Honolulu County in 2022.
+Bans in Hawaii County took effect July 2019, followed by Kauaʻi County, Maui County, and Honolulu County in 2022.
 Maui separately banned polystyrene foam coolers, and the sale or rental of disposable bodyboards in 2022.

 Local legislation

 Local bans have been enacted elsewhere, including in many large and small cities within the US: